CesaireMonjoly/SoftwareRendererForTI/readme.md

 ### 3D graphics for TI calculator

-A basic rasterization program that (will..) let you display a 3D cude :p
+A basic software renderer that let you display a 3D cude :p

 ### Compile